kartonfarkas/api_docs/source/suite/index.rst

 =========

 Suite API provides programmatic access to our service.
-Most of our customers are using our APIs to automate working with Contacts, Email Campaigns, Launches, or Export Data related to contacts and launches.
+Most of our customers are using our APIs to automate working with `Contacts <http://emarsys-dev.readthedocs.org/en/latest/suite/contacts/index.html>`_, `Email Campaigns <, Launches, or Export Data related to contacts and launches.

 If you have already connected successfully to the API you might want to move straight to the Use Cases,